-While they themselves were developed from a number of horse breeds, they are often used to improve other breeds like Quarter Horses used for racing.
+While they themselves were developed from a number of horse breeds, they are often used to improve other breeds like Quarter Horses that are used for racing.

-The Thoroughbred typically has a deep chest, lean body and long flat muscles.
+The Thoroughbred typically has a deep chest, lean body, and long flat muscles.
 They are fine to medium boned.
-They have well angled shoulders, and lean but powerful haunches.
+They have well-angled shoulders and lean but powerful haunches.
 There is no actual breed standard for racing Thoroughbreds as there is with the Arabian or Morgan, as their primary purpose is racing at speed, not as specimens of conformation and conforming to a certain type.
-Despite this, most TBs are recognizable for their powerful and atheletic body type.
+Despite this, most TBs are recognizable for their powerful and athletic body type.

 The Thoroughbred can range in height from 15HH to over 17HH.
 Again, there is no breed standard.
-Most tend to be in the 15.3 to 16 hand range.
+However, most tend to be in the 15.3 to 16 hand range.

-Thoroughbreds come in every solid color, including grey and more rarely, roan.
-White markings such as stars, blazes, stockings and socks are common although many are very dark and plain, with few white markings.
+Thoroughbreds come in every solid color, including gray and more rarely, roan.
+White markings such as stars, blazes, stockings, and socks are common although many are very dark and plain, with few white markings.
 The predominant color is dark brown or bay.
-There are few pinto markings, as well as cremmelo and palomino.
+There are few pinto Thoroughbred horses, as well as cremmelo and palomino.

 - Fine sleek hair coat.